 One day, the medical team came into my room during morning rounds and said we had reached remission.
 Zero counts.
 They asked if I would consider another clinical trial in which only rats, dogs, and three men had participated.
 I would be the first woman.
 I said “Yes” to a radioactive isotope clinical trial designed to reduce my exposure to multiple courses of full body radiation to prepare my body for a stem cell transplant.

 I said “Yes” to a psychological clinical trial gratitude study.
 I said “Yes” to a clinical trial gut bug study.
 While recuperating in medical housing for 100 days following transplant, I said “Yes” to an email that arrived in my inbox, offering a 50% scholarship for a Doctor of Ministry program at the seminary where I received my Master of Divinity degree in 1995.
 When winter term began, in 2019, I had my books, dorm, and bags packed for the first day of school.
 Instead, I was in the hospital with heart failure.
-Medications and treatments from over a decade enduring ALL, MDS, AML, and two transplants caught up with my heart and took it down to 22% ejection fractions.
+Medications and treatments from over a decade enduring acute lymphoblastic leukemia, myelodysplastic syndromes, acute myeloid leukemia, and two transplants caught up with my heart and took it down to 22% ejection fractions.
 The ejection fraction is the amount of blood leaving the heart each time it contracts, which should normally be around 50–75%.
 I begged the doctors to let me out of the hospital so I could get to my first day of class.
 Doctors said “No”.
 I came to terms with missing the program, convinced that I would have to stay alive for 2 more years to be present when the program courses for my study track were offered again in 2021.
 The seminary agreed to hold my scholarship and extend my acceptance until the next round of course work.
 And, that is where I am now.
 2021, Year 1 of my Doctor of Ministry program in full swing, with me participating digitally.

-I have learned many life lessons in my experience to know AML.
+I have learned many life lessons in my experience to know acute myeloid leukemia.
 A few days ago, I was overwhelmed and seemingly immobilized.
 Treatment options for my chronic, severe, and advancing graft-versus-host disease (GvHD) were stalled.
 Doctors were not agreeing with how to proceed in managing my increasingly complicated case.
 I had met with a financial planner to organize my estate.
 My son was in jail again.
 Work was seeming to get the better of me.
 My limitations became more apparent, and I had an intense sadness because Joe had died and my companion dog had passed also.
 I wanted to talk to someone but knew that my friends were at work.
 Then, when I needed it most, my telephone rang.
 The caller was my counselor from Be The Match.
 I had neglected to write down our phone appointment time for this month’s session, but it was now.
 On the phone, I poured out all the feelings and happenings that were pressing in on me, until I noticed that what I was naming was ‘fear’.
 Once I named it, fear’s power was released.
 I could hear my voice change from panic to calm.
 I felt centered and sure.
-KNOW AML is like that too.
-When I lean in, explore, and engage, when I work within a global outreach to ‘KNOW’ AML, I stand on solid foundation infused with hope upon which I find my way and the courage to take the next step.
+Know AML is like that too.
+When I lean in, explore, and engage, when I work within a global outreach to ‘Know’ AML, I stand on solid foundation infused with hope upon which I find my way and the courage to take the next step.